This report highlights trends from

 For the best viewing experience, please open this PDF in Google Chrome.
 Some features or formatting may not display correctly in other browsers or PDF viewers.

-The data in this brief have been updated to capture new e-cigarette products coded by Circana.
+The data in this brief have been updated to capture new e-cigarette products coded by Circana (formerly IRI).
 Historical sales estimates may differ from previous briefs.

 Federal Regulatory Actions

 In February 2020, the Food and Drug Administration (FDA) began prioritizing enforcement of existing regulations against prefilled e-cigarette cartridges in flavors other than tobacco and menthol.
-This prioritization did not apply to e-liquid bottles or single use disposable e-cigarettes.
+This prioritization did not apply to e-liquid bottles or single-use disposable e-cigarettes.

 FDA began issuing marketing denial orders for flavored e-cigarette products as of September 9, 2021.